Pronobcb/Coffee-Shop-Sales-Analysis-Excel/README.md

 - Identify top-performing categories and cities
 - Track monthly and yearly sales trends
 - Understand weekday sales patterns
 ---
+## 🎯 Business Problem
+Coffee shop owners need to understand:
+- Which products generate the most revenue
+- When sales are highest
+- Which locations perform best
+This dashboard helps answer these questions using data.
+---
 ## 📊 Key Metrics
 - **Total Transactions:** 9,971
 - **Total Quantity Sold:** 14,117